dynamsoft-docs/barcode-reader-docs/parameters/reference/localization-modes-v8.9.3.md

 # LocalizationModes

 `LocalizationModes` is a parameter to control how to localize barcodes.
-It consisits of one or more modes, each mode represents a way to implement the localization.
+It consists of one or more modes, each mode represents a way to implement the localization.

 ## Candidate Mode List